-Why climb Mount Kilimanjaro?
+Why Climb Mount Kilimanjaro?

-Viewed from the base, Kilimanjaro’s distinctive silhouette is one of Africa’s most breathtaking scenic highlights, right up there with Victoria Falls, and the snow cap that illuminates the jagged glacial peaks is all the more remarkable for lying a mere 400km south of the equator,
+Viewed from the base, Kilimanjaro’s distinctive silhouette is one of Africa’s most breathtaking scenic highlights, right up there with Victoria Falls.
+The snow cap that illuminates the jagged glacial peaks is all the more remarkable for lying 400km south of the equator.

-For most hikers, summiting snow-covered Uhuru Peak, the highest point on the continent, is a true bucket list dream, and the main objective of the hike.
+For most hikers, summiting snow-covered Uhuru Peak, the highest point on the continent, is a true bucket list dream and the main objective of the hike.
 But the ascent is also very scenic, and it climbs through a diverse series of vegetation zones notable for their rich flora and fauna.

 Climbing Kilimanjaro is truly a once-in-a-lifetime experience.
 But dedicated hikers are frequently drawn back to Kilimanjaro again and again, not least because there are many ascent and descent routes from which to choose.
 Each one offers a very different scenic perspective on the majestic mountain.